SeguelLab/tutorial-sicss/README.md

 ### [4️⃣ How to evaluate classification models](notebooks/4.Model_Evaluation.ipynb)

 We are working with what's called zero-shot classification which is unsupervised and doesn't have any labeled data.
-If we did use labeled data, how can we make sure that the predictions/classificaitons from the model are correct.
+If we did use labeled data, how can we make sure that the predictions/classifications from the model are correct.
 We will look at a few model evaluation measures that will allow us to compare different results.
 We will be using precision, recall, f1-score and accuracy.
-These metrics can be used to compare different models, and are the most widely used metrics for classificaiton tasks.
+These metrics can be used to compare different models, and are the most widely used metrics for classification tasks.